 Focus on exclusion, not inclusion.
 One potential problem with veganism, and vegetarianism though not as pronounced, is that people tend to focus on what they’re *not* eating rather than what they *are* eating.
 So they simply cut out the offending items and carry on as normal with no regard for nutrient intake.
 Sometimes people simply increase their intake of refined carbohydrates along with animal-food-subsitutes, it’s possible to find a fair few vegans and vegetarians who eat relatively few vegetables.

 Precursor to eating disorders.
 There can be a risk of veganism in teenagers leading to eating disorders.
-Focusing on the diet needs leads to obsessive behaviours and food restriction.
+Focusing on the diet minutiae leads to obsessive behaviours.
 Social media tends to push it as ‘clean eating’ which brings all sorts of psychological risks into play.
+On top of that veganism validates restricting food intake

 Nutrients.
 There’s little doubt that a vegan diet needs careful consideration in terms of nutrient intake.
 The following need to be addressed: